ASG 201. Introduction to Innovation and Society. 3 Credit Hours.

 Typically Offered: Fall.

 ASG 301.
-Foundations of Design Thinking for Innovation and Society.
+Foundations of Design Thinking.
 3 Credit Hours.

 This course organizes students into interdisciplinary teams to learn different approaches for using design and design thinking to solve problems.
-Each student team engages in a series of case studies meant to teach and provide an intellectual space to practice current design processes and procedures as a problem-solving technique.
-As well, students present their ideas to the class and panels of experts for feedback.
+Each student team engages in a series of design challenges meant to provide an intellectual space to practice current design processes and procedures as a problem-solving technique.
+As well, students present their ideas to the class and/or panels of experts for feedback.
 Topics covered include user experience design, design thinking, design sprints, participatory design, community-based participatory research, multilingual and cross-cultural design, speculative design, and more.

 Components: LEC.